 For an application to receive a FCAA Federal Credit reservation, there shall be at least one dollar of Credit not yet reserved in the county allocation so long as the county's last award does not cause the county's aggregate award amount to exceed 105 percent (105%) of the amount originally available for that county.
 FCAA Federal Credit allocated in excess of the county's allocation by the application of the 105% rule described above will be deducted from the Supplemental allocation.
 If the last application requires credits in excess of 105% of the county's allocation, that application will not be funded.
-Any FCAA Federal Credit remaining in a county apportionment at the end a funding round will be available in the subsequent round.
-For the final funding round of 2021 for FCAA Federal Credits, if the aggregate amount of Federal Credit requested does not exceed the amount available, the 105% county limit above shall not apply.
 If all FCAA Federal Credit in a funding round has been awarded, all remaining FCAA applications shall compete in the applicable set-aside or geographic region, provided the application meets the requirements of the set-aside or geographic region, and the requirements of Section 10325.

-At the conclusion of the 2021 second round, all unallocated FCAA Federal Credit within the county allocations will be combined and available to remaining projects requesting FCAA Federal Credits and which meet the threshold and underwriting requirements.
-The award selection will be made to the counties in the order listed above.
-Within each county, the award selection will start with highest ranking project and continue within that county until no eligible applications remain.
+At the conclusion of the funding round, if less than 10% of the total FCAA Federal Credit remains, all unallocated FCAA Federal Credit within the county allocations will be combined and available to remaining projects requesting FCAA Federal Credits and which meet the threshold and underwriting requirements through a waiting list.
+The award selection will be made from the waiting list to the counties in the order listed above.
+Within each county, the award selection will start with the highest ranking project located within a FCAA disaster area fire perimeter, as designated by CAL FIRE and available on the CTCAC website first and continue within that county in rank order until no eligible applications remain.
 Subsequent to the above selection ranking, any unused FCAA Federal Credit shall be designated for projects where at least fifty percent (50%) of the Low-Income Units within the project are designated for homeless households as described in Sections 10315(b)(1) through (4) starting with the highest ranking project pursuant to Section 10325(c) without regard to the set aside or geographic region for which the application applied.